 Elective Home Education (EHE)

-2) There is also support available to keep your child safe online.
+Keeping your child safe online.
 Below are some useful links to help parents and carers:

 Social connections, alongside exercise, sleep, diet and routine, are important protective factors for mental health.
 Public Health England’s Rise Above platform supports young people around wellbeing and is worth a visit.
 Social isolation, reduced exercise, and bereavement, may affect children’s wellbeing in this period.
 Resources to promote and support children and young people’s mental wellbeing also include: